 Even though the adoption is complete, we hope our relationship with you will continue and you will remain in touch.
-Some of our reasons for wanting to continue the relationship are selfish.
 To begin with, we need your feedback so we can continually improve our program.
 Through this extraordinary experience, you got to know us well, and you can help us make our program better.
 Furthermore, as the persons who are living through the open adoption experience, you have much to teach us as your family grows and as you encounter a variety of situations.
 We also need your continuing interest and support.
 Sometimes we come across puzzling circumstances and we would like to call on our alumni for advice.
 Often, we ask our veterans to help us in the never-ending project of describing the program to the public.

 We think we can be helpful to you too.
 If ever you run into a confounding situation related to adoption, we are a good place to look for information.
 We can do some troubleshooting if necessary.
 We can keep you abreast of future adoption seminars around the country and emerging literature in the adoption community.
-We will periodically share updates about our program via our private social media outlets, and now and then we organize dedicated events to bring together the open adoption community and renew old friendships.
-We invite you to continue attendance of support group meetings to encourage other families walking through the adoption process.